ericgpks/stepfunction_terraform/README.md

 # stepfunction_terraform
-try build stepfunction using terraform
+try manage a stepfunction using terraform